- 1 U.S. Tax on Worldwide Income

 In order to claim the foreign earned income exclusion, it must be earned income.
 In other words, it is income from employment or self-employment and not income generated from passive means such as investments, dividends, interest, or capital gains.

-If you already paid tax abroad for income earned overseas, you may be able to claim the foreign tax credit for taxes you already paid (subject to any potential exclusion or HTKO – High Tax Kick Out)
+If you already paid tax abroad for income earned overseas, you may be able to claim the foreign tax credit for taxes you already paid.
+The rules vary based on the amount of income, amount of foreign tax paid, and the foreign tax rate (subject to any potential exclusion or HTKO – High Tax Kick Out).

 Physical Presence Test (330 Days)